 When you’re angry or frustrated, do you feel as though you can’t think straight?
-Anger is a powerful emotion that activates the body’s stress response, which causes increased blood pressure, tightened muscles, and adrenaline spikes that release the stress hormone cortisol.
-These symptoms can spiral into a negative cycle making us feel as though we cannot control our thoughts or emotions.
+Anger is a powerful emotion that activates the body’s stress response, causing increased blood pressure, tightened muscles, and adrenaline spikes that release the stress hormone cortisol.
+These symptoms can spiral into a negative cycle, making us feel as though we cannot control our thoughts or emotions.
 One of the most effective ways to combat these feelings is through meditation.

 Meditation is a great tool to improve our emotional well-being and manage anger because it disrupts the stress cycle and forces your mind to focus on one thing.
 Meditation is a useful tool for anger management because it counteracts the body’s stress response and forces your mind to remain at ease.
 By focusing your mind on a specific thought or practicing mindfulness, you can transition into a calm, stable state of mind.
 Meditation is also beneficial in promoting self-awareness with various visualization and mindfulness techniques.

-1. Reducing anxiety and stress.
+- Reducing anxiety and stress.

-2. Can help you to increase self-awareness.
+- Helping you increase self-awareness.

-3. Promoting emotional awareness of the people around you.
+- Promoting emotional awareness of the people around you.

-4. Enabling you to set aside emotions to manage the situation when feelings of anger or frustration arise.
+- Enabling you to set aside emotions to manage the situation when feelings of anger or frustration arise.

-5. Reducing negative emotions and thoughts.
+- Reducing negative emotions and thoughts.

-6. Improving your ability to self-control angry feelings with increased patience.
+- Improving your ability to self-control angry feelings with increased patience.